 With regards to the ontological Trinity, Twombly notes that “will and operation … reside in the common nature or essence and not in the hypostaseis individually.”
 In fact, “the only thing that really distinguishes the three hypostaseis from one another is the manner of their respective origins.
 What binds them together, inseparably, in common substance, action, and so on, is ‘their existence in one another,’ their mutual indwelling that is summed up by the single word, perichoresis” (pp 31-32).

-Aside from the direct hit on the monothelite controversy in which Christ was said to have two wills (dyothelitism), this distinction amongst the hypostaseis, viz., their origin, combats modalism.
+Aside from the direct hit on the monothelite controversy in which the incarnate Christ was said to have had two wills (dyothelitism), this distinction amongst the hypostaseis, viz., their origin, combats modalism.
 How so?
 John Damascene declares that the hypostaseis “are one in all things save in the being unbegotten, the being begotten, and the procession” (p 37, note 93 for reference).
 We know this by way of revelation but how this is so remains a mystery.